Jahosh/Functional-Light-JS/ch2.md

 But, how sure are you that you know what *function* means?

 In this chapter, we're going to lay the groundwork for the rest of the book by covering all the foundational aspects of functions.
 In some ways, the content here is a review of all the things even a non-FP programmer should know about functions.
-But if we want to get the most out learning FP concepts, we've got to *know* functions inside and out.
+But if we want to get the most out of learning FP concepts, we've got to *know* functions inside and out.

 Brace yourself, because there's a lot more to the function than you may have realized.